-The European Commission intends to present a revision of Directive 2012/27/EU of the European Parliament and of the Council of 25 October 2012 on energy efficiency.
+The European Commission proposed a revision of Directive 2012/27/EU of the European Parliament and of the Council of 25 October 2012 on energy efficiency on the 30th November 2016.

 The Swedish Association of Public Housing Companies (SABO), an industry and interest organisation for Sweden's public housing companies, shares the view of the Commission that energy use needs to decrease to reduce carbon dioxide emissions and make the Union less dependent on imported energy.
-In order for the implementation in the Member States to be in line with the purpose of the Directive, the wording "technically possible, financially reasonable and proportionate in relation to the potential energy savings" contained in Article 9 must be retained.
-This wording must be retained, as all Member States have different climates, energy systems, business models and structural engineering preconditions.
+In order for the implementation in the Member States to be in line with the purpose of the Directive, the wording "technically possible, financially reasonable and proportionate in relation to the potential energy savings" in Article 9 in the current directive must be retained as all Member States have different climates, energy systems, business models and structural engineering preconditions.
+SABO's position paper includes proposals for concrete wording in relation to the Commission's proposals for revision.

 Individual metering and billing of heating is neither cost-effective nor results in energy savings in Sweden.
-The reason for this is that the financial incentives for residents to reduce the temperature are too small.
-A change of temperature of two degrees in a normal apartment of 70 m2 corresponds to an estimated amount of SEK 70 (EUR 7.4) per month.
-Usually 30-50 % is fixed costs.
-Hence, the saving is probably lower.
+The reason for this is that there are excess temperatures in the Swedish apartment block stock and that the financial incentives for residents to reduce the temperature are too small.
+A change of temperature of two degrees in a normal apartment of 70 m2 corresponds to an estimated amount of SEK 24 to 48 (EUR 2.6 to 5.1) per month.